BonsaiDen/JavaScript-Garden/objects.md

     2.toString(); // syntax error

-The above doesn't work, but this is **not** because of the Number not being an object (in fact JavaScript interprets it as an Object just fine), but a mis-design in JavaScript's parser.
+The above doesn't work, but this is **not** because of the number not being an object (in fact JavaScript interprets it as an Object just fine), but a mis-design in JavaScript's parser.
 Which tries to parse *anything* that follows a dot - which itself is preceded by whitespace or a number -  as a float.